YEET78/rocketleague-api/README.md

 #DEPRECATED
-"This repository is no longer maintained.
+This repository is no longer maintained.
 Due to the many updates that have occured during the time i have been away, and the changes to Rocket Leagues authentication.
 Please look into using [https://github.com/yataknemogy/rocket-league-api] instead.